 - Navy Federal Credit Union: Best Credit Union for Military Families

 Rocket Mortgage is a full-service mortgage lender that can handle refinancing all types of mortgages, including conventional, Jumbo, FHA, VA, and even USDA loans.
-You can apply for a rate reduction loan, a reduced loan term, cash-out, or refinance for home renovations.
+You can apply for an interest rate reduction refinance loan (IRRRL), a reduced loan term, cash-out, or refinance for home renovations.
 You’ll have your choice of fixed-rate mortgages for adjustable-rate mortgages (ARMs).

-Rocket Mortgage is the online arm of Quicken Loans, which is the highest-ranked non-military lender on the J.D.
-Power 2019 U.S. Primary Mortgage Origination Satisfaction Survey (released November 14, 2019) with a score of 880 points out of 1,000.
+Rocket Mortgage was the highest-ranked non-military lender on the J.D.
+Power 2022 U.S. Mortgage Origination Satisfaction Survey, with a score of 750 out of 1,000 points.

 - Quick, easy online application process